-Knowledge Translation and Mobilization
+Knowledge Mobilization Specialist

 Nathan is a graduate of Carleton University, where he earned a BA in political science, and he is a graduate of the Professional Writing program at Algonquin College.
-He maintains these relationships through the Vanier Institute’s Student Engagement program, supervising students from across the country.